#DNL34 · Nov 29 – Dec 1· 2024

 Shona Illingworth

-Artist, Filmmaker, Professor of Art, Film, and Media, University of Kent, UK
+Artist and Professor of Art, Film and Media, University of Kent, DK/UK

 Anthony Downey